Discrete Copula Diffusion: Related Work and Conclusion

 Diffusion models have been widely applied to model discrete data such as text and DNA sequences.
 Encouraged by the successes of continuous diffusion models (\eg \citet{ho2020denoising,song2020denoising}), initial attempts convert discrete data into continuous embeddings with either predefined or learned mappings.
 This enables the use of continuous diffusion models for discrete data \citep{chen2022analog,dieleman2022continuous,li2022diffusion,lovelace2023latent}.
 However, due to the need for ad-hoc mappings between the discrete data space and the continuous embedding space, which have to be pre-defined or pre-trained, continuous diffusion models are not as effective for modeling discrete distributions \citep{strudel2022self,li2022diffusion,dieleman2022continuous}.

 \citet{austin2021structured} proposed the first diffusion model designed directly for discrete data.
-Later works further improved discrete diffusion models from various aspects such as better loss functions/learning objectives \citep{campbell2022continuous,meng2022concrete,lou2024discrete,benton2022denoising}, better model architectures \citep{sun2022score}, better sampling algorithms \citep{chen2023fast}, and unifying and scaling up existing techniques \citep{sahoo2024simple}.
+Later works further improved discrete diffusion models from various aspects such as better loss functions/learning objectives \citep{campbell2022continuous,meng2022concrete,lou2024discrete,benton2022denoising}, better model architectures \citep{sun2022score}, better sampling algorithms \citep{chen2023fast}, and unifying and scaling up existing techniques \citep{sahoo2024simple,shi2024simplified}.

-Despite the recent breakthroughs and popularity of discrete diffusion models, few papers address the challenge of performing discrete diffusion sampling in the few-step regime.
+Despite the recent breakthroughs of discrete diffusion models, few papers address the challenge of sampling in a few denoising steps.
 Some works attribute the failure to perform high-quality few-step generation to a scaling problem of the model.
 However, we show that the fundamental problem lies in the assumption made by discrete diffusion models that each variable is denoised independently at each step.
+In addition to identifying this problem, we propose a general solution Discrete Copula Diffusion that combines a discrete diffusion model with a copula model at inference time to obtain a better estimate of the denoising distribution at each step.
+Concurrently, \citet{guo2024plug} show that energy-based models can also be used as copula models to capture inter-variable dependencies.

-In addition to identifying this problem, we propose a general solution that combines a discrete diffusion model with a copula model at inference time to obtain a better estimate of the denoising distribution at each step.
-We demonstrate the effectiveness of the general approach by applying it to autoregressive copula models.
-The resultant approach, Discrete Copula Diffusion, can effectively retain the performance of many-step discrete diffusion models with much fewer denoising steps with the help of an autoregressive copula model such as GPT-2-small.
-By showing that small copula models such as GPT-2-small can significantly improve few-step generation performance of much larger discrete diffusion models, we highlight the importance of modeling inter-variable dependencies in discrete diffusion and encourage future work to take this into consideration.
+There are a few limitations of DCD.
+First, in addition to a discrete diffusion model, it requires another copula model, which may require additional training for certain applications.
+Second, although the I-projected distribution is guaranteed as a better estimate of the target distribution, the I-projection step often needs to be approximated in practice.
+Finally, although DCD requires fewer denoising steps, the computation cost of each step is higher than in discrete diffusion models.
+Therefore, DCD may not always provide a notable speedup.
+However, DCD points out the inter-dependency modeling problem and opens up the possibility of combining different types of generative models for better overall performance.